 Are you struggling to make sense of the pandemic’s uncertainty?
 How has work from home life affected your design practice this past year?
 Join other creatives asking the same questions in an interactive digital environment to process the pandemic through the power of community and shared solutions.

-In March 2020, the COVID-19 pandemic severed connections across the world indefinitely.
+In March 2020, the COVID-19 pandemic severed connections across the world.
 The year that followed included some of the most charged racial, social, environmental, and political upheaval the U.S. has seen in 50 years.
 In times of conflict, people turn to their communities, families, and friends for comfort, to experience collective emotion, and to process together.
-But the pandemic suspended community connection.
-This void extends to professional communities who haven’t been able to gather in-person to share new ideas, creativity, and solutions to the challenges we collectively face.
+But the pandemic suspended community connection, extending to professional groups that haven't been able to share new ideas or solutions to our collective challenges.

 This event aims to connect Chicago designers in a social environment to share thoughts and ideas about the past year and acknowledge how the experience has affected our city’s creative community.
 For two and a half hours, we’ll gather in an interactive digital environment on Gather.town to discuss:

 - What has changed about your practice this year?
 How have work-from-home life and hustle culture affected you during the pandemic?

 - How do you collaborate creatively now?
 What tools have you found that help, and where are areas where you need support?